kamurani/CASM/README.md

 - retrieve from PSP instead of phosphoELM
 - apply cutoff for pLDDT score to remove "sequence motifs" from dataset
-- retrieve embedding from modified residue (MODRES) to get a more comparable representation hopefully
+- retrieve embedding from modified residue (`MOD_RSD`) to get a more comparable representation hopefully
+- compare this with `RMSD` of the aligned motifs (with `MOD_RSD` of each enforced to be superimposed)
+-
 - add more node features / edge features so that interactions can be seen by the algorithm more

 - use atom graphs, as opposed to residue and compare clusterings